 One Piece creator Eiichiro Oda has a new motto in life: “The only one who can beat me is me.”

-The Japanese mangaka recently received a certificate of recognition from Guinness World Records for publishing 500 million copies of the One Piece manga since its debut in 1997.
+In 2023, the Japanese mangaka received a certificate of recognition from Guinness World Records for publishing 500 million copies of the One Piece manga since it debuted in 1997.

 Oda first set the world record eight years ago in December 2014 after selling 320 million copies of the manga.